 The employee experience is changing.
 In the past, many people stayed with the same company for years— perhaps even their entire careers.
 But this is no longer the case.
-With new generations entering the workforce come new attitudes towards work.
 Where salary was once the most important factor for many, flexibility, collaboration and shared values are now key factors behind employee retention.
 For businesses, this means that attracting and retaining the best talent is becoming increasingly difficult.
 And that’s where the employee Net Promoter Score (eNPS) comes in.
 Essential for measuring and tracking employee loyalty, this metric should be an indispensable part of your business toolkit.

 In this article we cover everything you need to know about the metric.
 We’ll take a look at defining the eNPS question and how to calculate your score.
 Furthermore, we will also share some of the most effective ways to utilise your eNPS, allowing you to start making improvements to the employee experience at your company.